Seventh Corps Area: Division areas

 Major posts and installations in the corps area included Fort Crook, Nebraska; Fort Des Moines, Iowa; Fort Leavenworth, Kansas, which was established in May 1827, and included the Sherman Field airfield; Fort Lincoln, North Dakota, in Bismarck, ND; Fort Meade, SD, two miles west of Sturgis, SD; Fort Omaha, NE; Fort Riley, Kansas, which included the Marshall Field airfield; Plattsmouth Rifle Range, NE, eight miles southeast of Fort Crook, and Fort Robinson, near Crawford, Nebraska.

 "General Livesay returned to the United States with the 91st Division and remained with that organization until its deactivation on December 1, 1945.
 He was then assigned as a member of the Military Education Board, Fort Leavenworth, Kansas.
 On February 7, 1946 he assumed command of the Seventh Service Command with the headquarters at Omaha, Nebraska.
 Upon the deactivation of the Seventh Service Command Headquarters in May 1947, General Livesay was ordered to fort Jackson, South Carolina, where he became Commanding General of the Replacement Training Center."

+In June 1946 the service commands were dismantled, in the main.
+However, Headquarters, Seventh Service Command was to remain at Omaha, Nebraska, as an area command under the Commanding General, Fifth Army, with functions and duties as prescribed by him.

 In December 1947, Independence Army Airfield, near Independence, Kansas, which had been listed as surplus, was turned over to the District Engineer, Seventh Service Command at Omaha, Nebraska.
 The District Engineer assumed jurisdiction over the field, pending disposition.
 Excess buildings and demilitarized equipment were sold or transferred to other bases.
 Some were torn down and sales were held for scrap lumber of torn down buildings, fence posts, barbed wire and other items which no longer had a useful need.
 The War Assets Administration eventually turned the air base over to local government officials.